 MEETINGS OF THE BOARD OF DIRECTORS

-The details of the Audit Committee including its composition and terms of referencementioned in the Corporate Governance Report forms part of Boards Report.
+The details of the Audit Committee including its composition and terms of referencementioned in the Corporate Governance Report form part of Board's Report.

 The Board during the year under review had accepted all recommendations made to it bythe Audit Committee.

-The Company has formulated a vigil mechanism through Whistle Blower Policy to deal withinstances of unethical behavior actual or suspected fraud or violation of Companyscode of conduct or ethics policy.
-The details of the policy is explained in the CorporateGovernance Report and also posted on the website of the Company.
+The Company has formulated a vigil mechanism through Whistle Blower Policy to deal withinstances of unethical behaviour actual or suspected fraud or violation of Company'scode of conduct or ethics policy.
+The details of the policy are explained in the CorporateGovernance Report and also posted on the website of the Company.

 COMMITTEES OF BOARD

 Pursuant to requirement under Companies Act 2013 and SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 the Board of Directors has constituted variousCommittees of Board such as Audit Committee Nomination & Remuneration CommitteeStakeholders Relationship Committee Business Responsibility Committee Risk ManagementCommittee and Corporate Social Responsibility Committee.
 The details of composition andterms of reference of these Committees are mentioned in the Corporate Governance Report.